 School

 22. When talking to a teacher you should be physically lower then them.
-This means most of the time you must kneel to talk to your teachers
+This means most of the time you must kneel to talk to your teachers23.
+When passing someone older then you in the hallway make sure to wai to them

 24. In most schools you do not wear shoes into the classroom